-5 million restricted shares are outstanding (none in 2015 and 2014) that could potentially have a dilutive impact in the future but are excluded from the calculation as they are determined to be anti-dilutive.
+5 million restricted shares are outstanding (5 million in 2016 and none in 2015) that could potentially have a dilutive impact in the future but are excluded from the calculation as they are determined to be anti-dilutive.

-10 million performance shares are outstanding (none in 2015 and 2014) that could potentially have a dilutive impact in the future but are excluded from the calculation as they are determined to be anti-dilutive.
-In addition, 4 million performance shares (4 million in 2015 and fewer than 1 million in 2014) have been excluded from the calculation of diluted shares as contingency conditions have not been met.
+14 million performance shares are outstanding (10 million in 2016 and none in 2015) that could potentially have a dilutive impact in the future but are excluded from the calculation as they are determined to be anti-dilutive.
+In addition, 3 million performance shares (4 million in 2016 and 2015) have been excluded from the calculation of diluted shares as contingency conditions have not been met.

-Stock options equivalent to fewer than 1 million shares (fewer than 1 million shares in 2015 and 2 million in 2014) have been excluded from the calculation of diluted shares as they are determined to be anti-dilutive.
+Stock options equivalent to fewer than 1 million shares (fewer than 1 million shares in 2016 and 2015) have been excluded from the calculation of diluted shares as they are determined to be anti-dilutive.